Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 prefers-color-schemesupport will gracefully degrade to the:rootlight defaults.
 Forcing a dark fallback via@supportsis generally discouraged unless explicitly required by compliance standards.

 The integration workflow begins with token definition, followed by media query mapping, and concludes with state synchronization for interactive overrides.
 While the media query handles automatic detection, user-initiated overrides require bridging the declarative CSS layer with imperative JavaScript.
-This transition aligns with Runtime Theme Switching protocols, where a data-theme attribute or class toggle supersedes the media query cascade.
+This transition aligns with runtime theme switching protocols, where a data-theme attribute or class toggle supersedes the media query cascade.
 Engineers must ensure the synchronization layer respects the prefers-color-scheme baseline while allowing explicit user preferences to persist via localStorage or cookies.
+The detailed reconciliation algorithm for this layered preference model is covered in syncing system preference with a manual theme override.

 Framework-Agnostic State Sync Pattern

 The following pattern uses matchMedia to observe OS-level changes while respecting stored user preferences.
-It avoids layout thrashing by applying attributes synchronously during the microtask queue.
+The initial sync must run synchronously in an inline <head> script; the change listener can run later once the document is ready.

 const THEME_KEY = 'design-system-theme';